 They're going to send Clinton in there to do an Andrew Cuomo and a Bob Torricelli on him.

-Dodd and these guys, the best friends, are already throwing him under the bus.
+Dodd and these guys, the best friends are already throwing him under the bus.

-Uh elected Democrats and so forth, uh his colleagues in the uh in the Senate, which I guess they they may think they have no choice in doing.
+Elected Democrats and so forth, his colleagues in the Senate, which I guess they may think they have no choice in doing, but there'll be a lot of pressure on him not to run for the express reason, exact reason of what I just said.

-And and then to have all that just shown to be the wrong thing to do, which I think is why I wouldn't want to be Lieberman right now.
+And then to have all that just shown to be the wrong thing to do, which I think is why I wouldn't want to be Lieberman right now.

-Democrats, folks, you don't understand.
+They're going to Democrats, folks, you don't understand.

 If there are any skeletons in his closet, they are going to leak.

-Where's he gonna use money?
+Where's he going to lose money?

 Name ID.

-Well, I think that's you know, H.R. just said I could help him.
+Well, I think that's, you know, H.R. just said I could help him.

-That will it will happen.
+It will happen.

-Uh so it's this is not done with yet.
+So this is not done with yet.

-Let's get let me give you another example here of the Democratic Party and the mess that it's in.
+Let me give you another example here of the Democratic Party and the mess that it's in.

 A little story here from the Associated Press out of Harrisburg, Pennsylvania.